 Job Outlook and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) does not provide employment information specifically for QC microbiology supervisors; however, it does offer information for microbiologists in general.
-The BLS's website says that the employment of microbiologists should increase by 4% from 2014 to 2024, which is slower than the average for all occupations within the nation.
-As of May 2015, the median annual salary of microbiologists is listed as $67,550.
+The BLS's website says that the employment of microbiologists should increase as fast as the average from 2018 to 2028.
+As of May 2018, the mean annual salary of microbiologists is listed as $81,150.

 The requirements for becoming a QC microbiology supervisor consist not only of several years of work experience and a degree, but also a thorough knowledge of various regulations and standards within the industry.
 These guidelines can include Six Sigma, ISO 9000, and guidelines established by the U.S. Food and Drug Administration and the U.S. Department of Agriculture.
 Many QC microbiology supervisors have a master's degree.